SeeYouThursday/Choose-Your-Own-Adventure/README.md

 11. [Nodemon](https://www.npmjs.com/package/nodemon) - a Node.js tool that helps develop applications by automatically restarting the node application when file changes in the directory are detected.

+12. [js-confetti](https://www.npmjs.com/package/js-confetti) - Node.js library to add a little bit of spice to your buttons.

-12. [Insomnia](https://insomnia.rest/) - an open source desktop application that assists in designing, debugging, and testing APIs (specifically in this instance, HTTP-based RESTful APIs).
+13. [Insomnia](https://insomnia.rest/) - an open source desktop application that assists in designing, debugging, and testing APIs (specifically in this instance, HTTP-based RESTful APIs).

-13. [Heroku](https://heroku.com) - used to deploy, manage, and scale the application.
+14. [Heroku](https://heroku.com) - used to deploy, manage, and scale the application.

 ### ![license](./luck/branding/5.png)